DmitrySoshnikov/regexp-tree/README.md

 The _regexp-tree_ parser is implemented as an automatic LR parser using [Syntax](https://www.npmjs.com/package/syntax-cli) tool.
 The parser module is generated from the [regexp grammar](https://github.com/DmitrySoshnikov/regexp-tree/blob/master/src/parser/regexp.bnf), which is based on the regular expressions grammar used in ECMAScript.

-For development from the github repository, run `build` command to generate the parser module:
+For development from the github repository, run `build` command to generate the parser module, and transpile JS code:

 ```
 git clone https://github.com/<your-github-account>/regexp-tree.git